scaleway/terraform-provider-scaleway/website/docs/d/registry_image_beta.html.markdown

 In addition to all above arguments, the following attributes are exported:

-- `id` - The ID of the Registry Image.
+- `id` - The ID of the registry image.
+- `size` - The size of the registry image.
-- `visibility` - The Image Privacy Policy.
+- `visibility` - The privacy policy of the registry image.
-- `size` - The size of the Registry Image.
+- `tags` - The tags associated with the registry image